Little Lessons Learned by Dana

 Give the gift of time

 The gift of time goes hand and hand with other strategies that I have mentioned such as acts of kindness and active listening, but it goes a bit further.
-When we clear our schedules to come to another’s aid or spend time with someone despite an extremely busy schedule that person feels that they are a priority.
+When we clear our schedules to come to another’s aid or spend time with someone despite an extremely busy schedule that person feels that he or she is a priority.
 We all have hectic lifestyles and too often the comment of “We should have coffee sometime,” holds no weight because no one ever makes it happen.
-By putting it on your schedule, making a commitment to that person, your friendship can grow to new heights because it truly shows people who is there for them when needed.
+By putting it on your schedule, and making a commitment to that person, your friendship can grow to new heights because it truly shows people who is there for them when needed.

 Picture